MY CITY OF RUINS

 “Are we bringing in off duty personnel?”

 I can’t hear the answer.
 I begin to worry.
-I don’t want to leave my wife alone, but this is the job.
+I don’t want to leave Mindy alone, but this is the job.

 “Officer?”
 She is back on the line.